geekb-di/StoreManagementApplication/README.md

 # StoreManagementApplication
-Its management application for store
+Its management application for store.
+Its java based application